 What we don’t: Less soft and doesn’t resist odor as well as a merino baselayer.

 What do you sacrifice by opting for a synthetic baselayer?
 While the Capilene is comfortable for a polyester design, it’s still a tangible step down in softness compared to the merino competition.
-Further, despite Patagonia’s HeiQ Pure anti-odor treatment, the Capilene builds stink more readily and will require fairly frequent washing.
+Further, despite Patagonia’s HeiQ Pure anti-odor treatment, it builds stink more readily and will require fairly frequent washing.
 And unrelated to the construction, the Capilene is dubbed a “slim fit” by Patagonia, which may not work for some body shapes (it’s noticeably trim around the waist in particular).
 But maintenance is a breeze (you can throw it in the dryer with other clothes), and not everyone wants to spend $100 or more on a baselayer, which is why we love Patagonia’s Capilene collection.

 See the Patagonia Capilene Midweight Crew